Hurricane Michael Lands In Florida With 155 MPH Winds

 Those who stayed behind in Florida are in mortal danger.
 “If you failed to heed a warning for any reason, your goal should be to elevate as high as you can and get into a facility that you think can withstand the winds at this point and hope for the best…those who stick around to experience storm surge don’t typically live to tell about it, unfortunately,” said Brock Long, a FEMA administrator.

-More than 162,000 homes and businesses are without power in Florida, Alabama and Georgia as of Wednesday afternoon, according to Reuters.
+More than 162,000 homes and businesses are without power in Florida, Alabama, and Georgia as of Wednesday afternoon, according to Reuters.

-Just after 7 pm EST, the first known Florida death caused by Hurricane Michael was reported by FirstCoast News.
+Just after 7 p.m.
+EST, the first-known Florida death caused by Hurricane Michael was reported by FirstCoast News.
 Authorities have confirmed that one panhandle resident, a male, was killed by a falling tree that hit his home.

 Downtown Panama City proper got hit way harder than Panama City Beach.
 Not shocked as it was hit by the right eyewall.
 This is catastrophic damage here. @weathernetwork @StormhunterTWN #HurricaneMichael pic.twitter.com/Y7rUyHE7Wj